-Asian stocks mostly higher ahead of US Fed chairman’s speech
+Global stocks higher ahead of US Fed chairman’s speech

 Investors expect a cut in September, the Fed’s second in three months, to shore up U.S. economic growth amid a tariff war with Beijing and weakening global growth.

-“Markets seem very clearly positioned for some very dovish guidance from Mr Powell,” Jeffrey Halley of Oanda said in a report.
+“Markets seem very clearly positioned for some very dovish guidance from Mr. Powell,” Jeffrey Halley of Oanda said in a report.
 “It is a dangerous assumption to make.”

-New Zealand and Taiwan declined and Southeast Asian markets were mixed.
+New Zealand and Taiwan were up and Southeast Asian markets were down.

+On Wall Street, the futures for the Standard & Poor’s 500 index gained 0.4% and the futures for the Dow Jones Industrial Average added 0.3%.

-On Wall Street, stocks gave up an early gain Thursday and wavered through much of the day before closing mostly lower.
+On Thursday, U.S. stocks gave up early gains and wavered through much of the day before closing mostly lower.

 The Nasdaq dropped 0.4% to 7,991.39.